butcherman/Tech_Bench/INSTALLATION.md

 be set for the Tech Bench to work properly.

-Run the command: ` docker-compose up -d ` to download, build and start the containers and run the Tech Bench application.
+Run the command: ` docker-compose up -d ` to download, build and start the containers to run the Tech Bench application.

 Visit the website URL provided in the .env file.
 The initial login will be: